ChiaraPalladino/Digital-Agathemerus/data/readme.md

-This folder is meant to provide data for testing CTS files on Capitains before submitting them to the official Perseus repository.
+This folder is meant to provide data for testing CTS files on Capitains.

 Testing so far:
 * Dionysius Periegetes eng